 Concrete Sealing and Sandblasting

-Concrete sealing and Sandblasting is a regular maintenance item for your household routine typically performed in the spring and summer months.
-Due to concrete being an absorbent material by nature and its microscopic holes, it acts like a sponge absorbing water.
-Most concrete has air entrainment for the northern Canadian environment because of the benefits.
-However, too much air or not enough will be harmful to your concrete.
-Without the protection of a concrete sealer, water can freeze inside the cavities and cause your concrete to pop, spall, pit, or even crack.
+Concrete Sealing and Sandblasting in Edmonton is a regular maintenance item for your household routine typically performed in the spring and summer months.
+However, Concrete is an absorbent material.
+All concrete has microscopic holes that act like a sponge absorbing and holding water.
+Typically, most exterior concrete has air entrainment for the Canadian freeze-thaw cycles.
+Consequently, without the protection of a concrete sealer, water can freeze inside the cavities and cause your concrete to pop, spall, pit, or even crack.

 CLEANING AND POWER WASHING YOUR CONCRETE

 Using the wrong psi pressure when power washing your concrete can leave abrasion and line marks.
 Our services include pressure washing the concrete with hand-held power washers and walk-behind surface cleaners.
-Many times we also use a biodegradable cleaner to lift and remove contaminants or a weak acid-based cleaner.
+We offer biodegradable cleaners to lift and remove contaminants or a weak acid-based cleaner.

 The Concrete Doctors offers two varieties of sealing.